wikimedia/labs-tools-majavah-bot/readme.md

 The `cli.py` file can be used to run the bot.
 Use `python cli.py --help` to retrieve a list of all subcommands and `python cli.py {subcommand} --help` to get help related to that specific subcommand.

-You might need to do some database fiddling directly to modify approval/trial status of a task.

 ## Architecture

 The source code lives on `majavahbot/`.
 It is divided on three parts: